Stanford Seed & Stanford King Center on Global Development—

 Since inception, 25 Stanford professors and lecturers have taught at Seed centers in Africa and India, providing training to over 1200 senior leaders.
 Stanford students have contributed 23,400 volunteer hours, while Stanford Graduate School of Business alumni and other global business executives have contributed 48,480 volunteer hours.
 The result of this combined effort, which is called The Seed Effect, is that 86% of business owners grow their customer base, 62% create new jobs and 63% increase their revenue.

-Seed also advances university-wide research to develop relevant and impactful poverty alleviation interventions across disciplines through its joint venture with SIEPR: the Center on Global Poverty and Development.
-This Center is a Stanford University research center working to improve the lives of the world’s poor.
+Seed also advances university-wide research to develop relevant and impactful poverty alleviation interventions across disciplines through its joint venture with SIEPR: the Stanford King Center on Global Development.
+The Stanford King Center is a Stanford University research center working to improve the lives of the world’s poor.
 From support for emerging scholars to large-scale, multi-faculty initiatives, the Center’s data-driven research efforts span both the public and private sectors.
 The Center brings together faculty and students from across the university—all schools and institutes—to create an environment where diverse perspectives, disciplines, and methodologies can thrive.
 Everything the Center does—from research and awarding student fellowships to convening conferences and events—is motivated by the desire to improve policies that will make people’s lives better.
 Facilitating and participating in two-way exchanges with policymakers and private-sector leaders, research universities, international organizations, and NGOs are key to the Center’s success.